 When you click on the name, you get information and a visualization showing the connections between Ayad Allawi and different addresses and offshore entities.
 Clicking on the different nodes will enable you to find all the information you previously found by starting with the company search.

 One final tip when searching for a specific name: ICIJ is publishing the names as they were typed in the leaked records.
 This means that there could be multiple spellings or even misspellings in how names are listed.
 We encourage you to try different spellings.
+If you’re not sure about the spelling of a name, you can also use a wild card - adding an asterisk (*) at the end of a name, or searching for multiple possible spellings.
+For example, you could try searching for Allaw* or Allawi~2.

 Find all the names connected to a country